- Creating a Custom Object

-- Name - Singular: The name of the Custom Objects list.
+- Link Name: The name of the link

-- API Name: The name of the Custom Objects list in the API.
+- Link API Name: The name of the link in the API.

-- Link Name: The default name includes the object names, but can be edited as needed.
+- Name: The default Custom Object name that can be edited if needed

-- Link API Name: The API name includes a non-editable prefix followed by free text.
+- API Name: The default Custom Object API name includes a non-editable prefix followed by free text

 Configuring Custom Objects and Custom Object Links